 But are those real lasers or just a figure of speech?

-The lasers used in laser eye surgery are real lasers fine-tuned to make a small cut in the cornea of the eye, which then reshape the tissue underneath the cornea to nearsightedness, farsightedness, and astigmatism.
+The lasers used in laser eye surgery are real lasers fine-tuned to make a small cut in the corner of the eye, which then reshape the tissue underneath the cornea to nearsightedness, farsightedness, and astigmatism.

 Is It True That We See Everything Upside Down?